 Type I reactions (immediate hypersensitivity) are IgE-mediated.
 Antigen binds to IgE that is bound to tissue mast cells and blood basophils, triggering release of preformed mediators (eg, histamine, proteases, chemotactic factors) and synthesis of other mediators (eg, prostaglandins, leukotrienes, platelet-activating factor, cytokines).
 These mediators cause vasodilation, increased capillary permeability, mucus hypersecretion, smooth muscle spasm, and tissue infiltration with eosinophils, type 2 helper T (TH2) cells, and other inflammatory cells.

-Type I reactions underlie atopic disorders (eg, allergic asthma, rhinitis, conjunctivitis), anaphylaxis, angioedema, urticaria, and latex and some food allergies.
+Type I reactions underlie atopic disorders (eg, allergic asthma, rhinitis, conjunctivitis), anaphylaxis, some cases of angioedema, urticaria, and latex and some food allergies.
 Type I reactions develop < 1 h after exposure to antigen.

 Type II reactions (antibody-dependent cytotoxic hypersensitivity) result when antibody binds to cell surface antigens or to a molecule coupled to a cell surface.
 The antigen-antibody complex activates cells that participate in antibody-dependent cell-mediated cytotoxicity (eg, natural killer cells, eosinophils, macrophages), complement, or both.
 The result is cell and tissue damage.

-Disorders involving type II reactions include hyperacute graft rejection of an organ transplant, Coombs'-positive hemolytic anemias, Hashimoto's thyroiditis, and anti–glomerular basement membrane disease (eg, Goodpasture's syndrome).
+Disorders involving type II reactions include hyperacute graft rejection of an organ transplant, Coombs-positive hemolytic anemias, Hashimoto thyroiditis, and anti–glomerular basement membrane disease (eg, Goodpasture syndrome).

 Type III reactions (immune complex disease) cause inflammation in response to circulating antigen-antibody immune complexes deposited in vessels or tissue.
 These complexes can activate the complement system or bind to and activate certain immune cells, resulting in release of inflammatory mediators.
 Consequences of immune complex formation depend in part on the relative proportions of antigen and antibody in the immune complex.
 Early, there is excess antigen with small antigen-antibody complexes, which do not activate complement.
 Later, when antigen and antibody are more balanced, immune complexes are larger and tend to be deposited in various tissues (eg, glomeruli, blood vessels), causing systemic reactions.
 The isotype of induced antibodies changes, and glycosylation, size, and charge of the complex's components contribute to the clinical response.